openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-gam/ios-in-app-bidding-gam-info.md

 #### Step 1: Create Event Handler

-GAM's event handlers are special containers that wrap the GAM Ad Views and help to manage collaboration between GAM and Prebid views.

-**Important:** you should create and use a unique event handler for each ad view.

-To create an event handler you should provide a GAM Ad Unit.
+To create an event handler you should provide a **GAM Ad Unit ID**.

 #### Step 2: Create Rewarded Ad Unit

-**RewardedAdUnit** - is an object that will load and display the particular ad.
-To create it you should provide:
+Create the **RewardedAdUnit** object with parameters:

 - **configId** - an ID of Stored Impression on the Prebid server
 - **eventHandler** - the instance of rewarded event handler

 #### Step 3: Load the Ad

-Simply call the `loadAd()` method to start [In-App Bidding](../ios-in-app-bidding-getting-started.md) flow.
-The ad unit will load an ad and will wait for explicit instructions to display the Interstitial Ad.
+Call the loadAd() method which will make a bid request to Prebid server.

 #### Step 4: Show the Ad when it is ready

+Wait until the ad will be loaded and present it to the user in any suitable time.

 ``` swift
 // MARK: PBMRewardedAdUnitDelegate